-English Language Partners’ learner Firas Shagouri embarks on a pathway to employment.
+English Language Partners’ learner Firas Shagouri embarks on a pathway to employment

-When Firas joined ELP Porirua he had absolutely no English, and it was midterm, so we placed him into an ESOL Literacy class for 10 hours per week to learn the basics of the alphabet, numbers and some vocabulary and pronunciation.
+When Firas joined he had absolutely no English, and it was midterm, so we placed him into an ESOL Literacy class for 10 hours each week to learn the basics – the alphabet, numbers and some vocabulary and pronunciation.

-Firas really enjoyed the LSV course, saying ‘I could not have done LSV without having done NZCEL Level 2.
+Firas really enjoyed the LSV course: ‘I could not have done LSV without having done NZCEL Level 2.
 But doing that English course and then going on the LSV course meant I could use the English I had learnt to make Kiwi friends which helps me with my life here.
 This has all changed my life”.

 After the LSV training, Firas obtained employment at Fraser Engineering in Lower Hutt, working in the welding team, as he dreamed.

 After only two years in Aotearoa New Zealand, he’s contributing to his community.
 Firas will continue upskilling and is enrolled to do his welding certificate early in 2019.